pluvial/svelte-adapter-deno/README.md

 ### out

 The directory to build the server to.
-It defaults to `build` — i.e. `deno run --allow-env --allow-read --allow-net build/server.js` would start the server locally after it has been created.
+It defaults to `build` — i.e. `deno run --allow-read --allow-net build/server.js` would start the server locally after it has been created.

 ### serverFile